icure/medtech-docs/sdks/tutorial/index.md

 This works for the first time you're initializing user cryptography.
 However, you don't want to create an RSA keypair each time your user connects.

-If your user already has her/his RSA keypair, call `initUserCrypto` providing her/his existing keypair, in order to initialize the cryptography properly.
+If your user already has her/his RSA keypair, call `initUserCrypto` providing their existing keypair, in order to initialize the cryptography properly.

-Here is an example on how to do it :
+Here is an example on how to do it:
 <!-- file://code-samples/tutorial/doctor-centric-app/index.mts snippet:init user crypto with existing key-->
 ```typescript
 const iCureUserPubKey = process.env.ICURE_USER_PUB_KEY!